West Financial Advisors LLC Purchases 30,547 Shares of Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA)

-West Financial Advisors LLC lifted its position in shares of Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA) by 4.3% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 743,984 shares of the company’s stock after acquiring an additional 30,547 shares during the quarter.
-Vanguard FTSE Developed Markets ETF makes up approximately 11.0% of West Financial Advisors LLC’s portfolio, making the stock its 4th biggest position.
-West Financial Advisors LLC’s holdings in Vanguard FTSE Developed Markets ETF were worth $37,564,000 at the end of the most recent reporting period.
+West Financial Advisors LLC increased its position in shares of Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA) by 4.3% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 743,984 shares of the company’s stock after acquiring an additional 30,547 shares during the period.
+Vanguard FTSE Developed Markets ETF makes up about 11.0% of West Financial Advisors LLC’s investment portfolio, making the stock its 4th largest position.
+West Financial Advisors LLC’s holdings in Vanguard FTSE Developed Markets ETF were worth $37,564,000 at the end of the most recent quarter.

 Receive News & Ratings for Vanguard FTSE Developed Markets ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Vanguard FTSE Developed Markets ETF and related companies with MarketBeat.com's FREE daily email newsletter.